wedaa/LongTail-Log-Analysis/README.md

 29) DONE 2015-03-18.
 I need to cleanup all the temp files so that they are deleted,

-30) They are unique.
+30) NEEDS TO BE DONE: I need to make sure temp files are unique.
 Unique is important so multiple copies of LongTail can be run at the same time.